AtlasOfLivingAustralia/commonui-bs3-2019/README.md

 ## Setting up development environment

 ### Repository cloning
 This repository contains a couple of git submodules.
-Therefore, there is a bit more work that just cloning repo from github.
+Therefore, there is a bit more work than just cloning repo from github.
 Run the following commands.

 `git clone --recurse-submodules https://github.com/AtlasOfLivingAustralia/commonui-bs3-2019.git`